idaholab/SPRITE/README.md

 ## Windows

 Open *Powershell Prompt* from *Anaconda Navigator*.
 Go to the SPRITE foler by copying and pasting the following text into the command line and click *Enter* key.
+Run SPRITE.

 	cd c:/Users/username/Downloads/SPRITE

-Run SPRITE.

 	python main.py

-## Linux
+## Linux and macOS

 Open a Terminal session.
 Go to the SPRITE folder.

-	cd /home/username/Downloads/SPRITE

 Run SPRITE.

-	./RUN

-## macOS

-Open a Terminal session.
-Go to the SPRITE folder.

-	cd /Users/username/Downloads/SPRITE
+	cd ~/Downloads/SPRITE

-Run SPRITE.

 	./RUN

 Three models can be used to predict the milled biomass PSD with the given feed biomass PSD under certain milling condition.